-Nvidia introduced the first GPU, the GeForce 256, in 1999 and remains one of the major players in the market.
-Others include AMD, Intel and ARM.
-In 2012, Nvidia released a virtualized GPU, which offloads graphics processing from the server CPU in a virtual desktop infrastructure.
+In 2012, NVIDIA released a virtualized GPU, which offloads graphics processing power from the server CPU in a virtual desktop infrastructure.
 Graphics performance has traditionally been one of the most common complaints among users of virtual desktops and applications, and virtualized GPUs aim to address that problem.